Professional Avalanche Course:

 The course is intensive and rewarding; it has been attended by International Mountain Guides, ski patrollers, ski instructors, ski operators, ski film cameramen, enthusiastic and committed recreational skiers.

-The days start at approx 8.30am with lectures, followed by activities on the mountain on ski.
-Returning in the afternoon, we will summarise our field activities and continue with a lecture prior to finishing before our evening meal which starts at 7.30/8 p.m.
+The days start at approx 8.45am with lectures, followed by activities on the mountain on ski.
+Returning in the afternoon, we will summarise our field activities and continue with a lecture prior to finishing generally around 6 p.m.